-- It is the student's responsibility to follow-up with the college to determine the date of the exam to remove the incomplete grades according to the date specified in the university calendar. - A student whose course result is "incomplete" must take the final examination before the end of the first week of the following semester in which he/she registers, as shown in the academic calendar, otherwise grade (F) will be obtained.
+- 1. It is the student's responsibility to follow up with the college to determine the date of the exam to remove the incomplete grades according to the date specified in the university calendar. - 2.
+A student whose course result is "incomplete" must take the final examination before the end of the first week of the following semester in which he/she registers, as shown in the academic calendar, otherwise a grade (F) will be obtained.

-13.6 Make-up Exam
+14.6 Make-up Exam

-Students who have two final exams scheduled at the same time or have three final exams scheduled on the same day, can request to sit for the make-up exam in accordance with the dates scheduled in the academic calendar.
+Students who have two final exams scheduled at the same time or have three final exams scheduled on the same day can request to sit for the make-up exam in accordance with the dates scheduled in the academic calendar.

-13.7 Examination Re-sits
+14.7 Examination Re-sits

-For a student who fail the last course (other than training and internships) in the program or miss the final exam and do not qualify for an incomplete grade, other than training and internships.
+For a student who fails the last course (other than training and internships) in the program or misses the final exam and does not qualify for an incomplete grade, other than training and internships.
 He/she can take a re-sit exam if:

-- He/she has attended at least 75% of the classes. - He/she has attended all exams and submitted all assignments. - he/she not subject to disciplinary penalties to academic violations in the course which he will sit for re-sit exam
+- He/she has attended at least 75% of the classes. - He/she has attended all exams and submitted all assignments. - he/she is not subject to disciplinary penalties for academic violations in the course which he will sit for a re-sit exam